storj/docs/app/(docs)/object-mount/user-guides/advanced/page.md

     ./singularity_image.sif /cuno/s3/commoncrawl
 ```

-This will allow software inside the container to access cloud buckets via the {code}`/cuno` path prefix.
+This will allow software inside the container to access cloud buckets via the `/cuno` path prefix.

 ## Lmod

 The Environment Modules system is a tool to help users manage shell environments, by allowing groups of related environment variable settings to be made or removed dynamically.

-Many HPC environments incorporate {code}`module` as one of the means by which software can be loaded by their users.
+Many HPC environments incorporate `module` as one of the means by which software can be loaded by their users.

-A sample script has been provided within your Object Mount installation directory here: {code}`${CUNO_ROOT}/share/modulefiles/cuno/{FULL-VERSION}.lua`, it is built specifically for the Lmod implementation in Lua, and uses values set to example paths (see the {code}`base` variable in particular) and default options that you might want to append to, modify or remove to suit your environment and your installation choices.
+A sample script has been provided within your Object Mount installation directory here: `${CUNO_ROOT}/share/modulefiles/cuno/{FULL-VERSION}.lua`, it is built specifically for the Lmod implementation in Lua, and uses values set to example paths (see the `base` variable in particular) and default options that you might want to append to, modify or remove to suit your environment and your installation choices.

-After adding the parent directory of the file to the {code}`MODULEPATH` with {code}`module use "${CUNO_ROOT}/share/modulefiles/cuno"`, a user should be able to run {code}`module load cuno` to add Object Mount to their environment.
+After adding the parent directory of the file to the `MODULEPATH` with `module use "${CUNO_ROOT}/share/modulefiles/cuno"`, a user should be able to run `module load cuno` to add Object Mount to their environment.

 ## Spectrum LSF

 Depending on the exact requirements and setup, there are multiple ways of using Spectrum LSF with Object Mount.

-First, assuming that Object Mount is installed on all compute nodes, that the {code}`cuno` executable is available in the {code}`PATH`, and that Object Mount credentials are configured for all nodes, jobs can be submitted by prefixing the submitted command with {code}`cuno run` (without quotes!), e.g.:
+First, assuming that Object Mount is installed on all compute nodes, that the `cuno` executable is available in the `PATH`, and that Object Mount credentials are configured for all nodes, jobs can be submitted by prefixing the submitted command with `cuno run` (without quotes!), e.g.:

 ```
 bsub -Is cuno run ls -l s3://bucket
 ```

 If further configuration of Object Mount is required, an LSF job starter can be created.
-The script should be created at the location {code}`$LSF_ENVDIR/cuno-starter.sh`, or some other location that is common to all LSF nodes (however, the queue template that ships with Object Mount assumes this location).
+The script should be created at the location `$LSF_ENVDIR/cuno-starter.sh`, or some other location that is common to all LSF nodes (however, the queue template that ships with Object Mount assumes this location).
 The following script can be used as an outline for the job starter:

 ```shell
 #!/bin/sh